Unicode equivalence: Normal forms

-All these algorithms are idempotent transformations, meaning that a string that is already in one of these normalized forms will not be modified if processed again by the same algorithm.
+All of those algorithms are idempotent transformations, meaning that a string that is already in one of those normalized forms will not be modified if processed again by the same algorithm.

 The normal forms are not closed under string concatenation.
-For defective Unicode strings starting with a Hangul vowel or trailing conjoining jamo, concatenation can break Composition.
+For defective Unicode strings starting with a Hangul vowel or trailing conjoining jamo, concatenation can break composition.

 However, they are not injective (they map different original glyphs and sequences to the same normalized sequence) and thus also not bijective (cannot be restored).
-For example, the distinct Unicode strings "U+212B" (the angstrom sign "Å") and "U+00C5" (the Swedish letter "Å") are both expanded by NFD (or NFKD) into the sequence "U+0041 U+030A" (Latin letter "A" and combining ring above "°") which is then reduced by NFC (or NFKC) to "U+00C5" (the Swedish letter "Å").
+For example, the distinct Unicode strings "U+212B" (the angstrom sign "Å") and "U+00C5" (the Swedish letter "Å") are both expanded by NFD (or NFKD) into the sequence "U+0041 U+030A" (Latin letter "A" and combining ring above "°"), which is then reduced by NFC (or NFKC) to "U+00C5" (the Swedish letter "Å").

-A single character (other than a Hangul syllable block) that will get replaced by another under normalization can be identified in the Unicode tables for having a non-empty compatibility field but lacking a compatibility tag.
+A single character (other than a Hangul syllable block) that gets replaced by another under normalization can be identified in the Unicode tables for having a non-empty compatibility field but lacking a compatibility tag.

 Canonical ordering

-The canonical ordering is mainly concerned with the ordering of a sequence of combining characters.
-For the examples in this section we assume these characters to be diacritics, even though in general some diacritics are not combining characters, and some combining characters are not diacritics.
+The canonical ordering is concerned mainly with the ordering of a sequence of combining characters.
+For the examples in this section, the characters are assumed to be diacritics, but in general, some diacritics are not combining characters, and some combining characters are not diacritics.

 Unicode assigns each character a combining class, which is identified by a numerical value.
-Non-combining characters have class number 0, while combining characters have a positive combining class value.
+Non-combining characters have class number 0, and combining characters have a positive combining class value.
 To obtain the canonical ordering, every substring of characters having non-zero combining class value must be sorted by the combining class value using a stable sorting algorithm.
-Stable sorting is required because combining characters with the same class value are assumed to interact typographically, thus the two possible orders are not considered equivalent.
+Stable sorting is required because combining characters with the same class value are assumed to interact typographically and so the two possible orders are not considered equivalent.

-For example, the character U+1EBF (ế), used in Vietnamese, has both an acute and a circumflex accent.
+For example, the character U+1EBF (ế), used in the Vietnamese alphabet, has both an acute and a circumflex accent.
 Its canonical decomposition is the three-character sequence U+0065 (e) U+0302 (circumflex accent) U+0301 (acute accent).
-The combining classes for the two accents are both 230, thus U+1EBF is not equivalent to U+0065 U+0301 U+0302.
+The combining classes for the two accents are both 230 and so U+1EBF is not equivalent to U+0065 U+0301 U+0302.

 Since not all combining sequences have a precomposed equivalent (the last one in the previous example can only be reduced to U+00E9 U+0302), even the normal form NFC is affected by combining characters' behavior.

-Errors due to normalization differences
+Errors from normalization differences

-When two applications share Unicode data, but normalize them differently, errors and data loss can result.
+When two applications share Unicode data but normalize them differently, errors and data loss may result.
 In one specific instance, OS X normalized Unicode filenames sent from the Netatalk and Samba file- and printer-sharing software.
-Netatalk and Samba did not recognize the altered filenames as equivalent to the original, leading to data loss.
+Netatalk and Samba did not recognize the altered filenames as equivalent to the original, which led to data loss.
 Resolving such an issue is non-trivial, as normalization is not losslessly invertible.